 Successful first baths often come down to timing.
 If you bathe your baby three to four hours after she eats, she may be getting so hungry (and cranky) that she has no patience for the bath.
 On the other hand, if you bathe her right after she eats, the jostling may make her spit up.
 Aim for a bathtime between an hour and two hours after a meal.
 Many parents find that sandwiching bathtime between the evening meal and the final feeding of the day sets up a warm and relaxed atmosphere that makes it easier for the baby to nod off.

-If you can, set your water temperature at a maximum of 130 degrees Fahrenheit.
+If you can, set your water temperature at a maximum of around 96-100 degrees Fahrenheit (37-38 degrees Celsius).
 Also, when you run a bath (in a sink or tub), always turn the hot water tap off first.
 That way, if water drips into the tub, it will be cold-which your baby may find unpleasant, but not dangerous.

 Before putting your baby in the water-indeed before you even undress her completely-test the water temperature with your elbow to make sure it is comfortably warm.
 (Don't use your hands as a gauge; they may be less sensitive to heat.)
 After you test the temperature, undress your baby and, with one hand gripping her thigh and supporting her bottom and the other hand gripping her shoulder and supporting her neck and head, lower her bottom gently into the water.
 Maintain a secure hold and talk to her in calm tones in order to minimize her startle reaction.
 If your baby tenses up in the water, continue to hold her securely with both hands until she feels more relaxed.
 Give her time to get used to it.